SAP-archive/cloud-sample-library/README.md

  Assign the desired role for the user.
  8. Only for accounts using HANA DB: you should add extarnal jar {SDK-Location}\repository\plugins\com.sap.core.persistence.osgi.hdb.platform_x.y.z.jar to the build path of the project.

- NOTE: you cann add this to your pom.xml:
+ NOTE: you can add this to your pom.xml:

    		  <dependency>
 	                <groupId>com.sap.core.persistence.osgi</groupId>